 Our Directors believe that we maintain a strong working relationship with our employees.
 We had not experienced any significant labour disputes with our employees during the Track Record Period.
 None of our employees are members of trade unions.

-During the Track Record Period, our average monthly staff turnover rates were approximately 0.15%, approximately 0.57% and approximately 2.79% for the years ended 31 March 2013 and 2014 and the five months ended 31 August 2014 respectively, which our Directors believe are relatively low.
+During the Track Record Period, our average monthly staff turnover rates were approximately 0.15% and approximately 0.57% for the years ended 31 March 2013 and 2014 respectively, which our Directors believe are relatively low.

 Staff training